frederic-perez/AmE-dictionary/data/dictionary.md

 __elliptical machine__ _n_ _He was working out on an elliptical machine._
 __elope__ _vi_ :nine::m::dart: (elopes, eloped) Run away secretly in order to get married. _Later he eloped with one of the housemaids._ _Katie was planning to elope with Brendan._
 __eloquent__ _adj_ :two::hammer: /EL-uh-kwunt/
-__elucidate__ _v_ :four: /ih-LOO-suh-dayt/ /ɪˈluːsɪˌdeɪt/ To make something that is hard to understand clear or easy to understand. _The author elucidates complex ideas to a general audience._
+__elucidate__ _v_ :five: /ih-LOO-suh-dayt/ /ɪˈluːsɪˌdeɪt/ To make something that is hard to understand clear or easy to understand. _The author elucidates complex ideas to a general audience._
 __elucidation__ _n_
 __elude__ _v_ :three::astonished::hammer: (eluding)
 __elusive__ _adj_ :three::hammer: _An elusive goal._